morays-community/morays-doc/docs/source/nemo.getting_started.rst

     cp arch-auto.fcm arch-X64_DINO_GZ21.fcm

-Regardless of the method you chose, be sure to have your architecture file copied in ``~/nemo_v4.2.1/arch/`` and to have the OASIS and XIOS paths corresponding to those compiled with OASIS_v5.0 dynamic libraries:
+Regardless of the method you chose, be sure to have your architecture file copied in ``~/nemo_v4.2.1/arch/`` and to have the OASIS and XIOS paths corresponding to those compiled with OASIS_v5.0 libraries:

 .. code-block:: bash